pietrocinaglia/laraupdater/README.md

 Create a .zip archive with all files that you want replace during the update (use the same structure of your application to organize the files in the archive).

 #### 1.1) Upgrade Script (optional)
-You can create a PHP file named `upgrade.php` to perform custom actions (e.g. create a new table in the database).
+You can create a PHP file named `update/update.php` to perform custom actions (e.g. create a new table in the database).
-This file must contain a function named `main()` with a boolean return (to pass the status of its execution to LaraUpdater), see this example:
+This file must contain a function named `laraupdater_post_upgrade($currentVersion, $newlyInstalledVersion) ` with a boolean return (to pass the status of its execution to LaraUpdater), see this example:
 ```
 <?php

-function main(){
+function laraupdater_post_upgrade($currentVersion, $newlyInstalledVersion) {

 	command-1-to-connect-db
 	command-2-to-create-table